isomerpages/cris-stcc/_leaders/Management Team/Prof Chng Wee Joo.md

 * * *
 Professor Chng Wee Joo is the Executive Director of the Singapore Translational Cancer Consortium.

-He is the Vice-President (Biomedical Sciences Research) in the Office of the Deputy President (Research and Technology).
-He is also the Group Director of Research at the National University Health System, and a Senior Principal Investigator at the NUS Cancer Science Institute of Singapore,
+He is also the Vice-President (Biomedical Sciences Research) in the Office of the Deputy President (Research and Technology), Group Director of Research at the National University Health System, and a Senior Principal Investigator at the NUS Cancer Science Institute of Singapore,

 A Professor in Medical Oncology and an esteemed researcher in the fields of genomics, therapeutics and haematologic malignancies, Prof Chng has a wealth of experience spanning clinical practice, administration, and leadership.